 Location: Angelou Northeast Branch Library

-Artists: Paris Cunningham, Dominique Joiner, Rachael Harris
+Artists: Paris Cunningham, Dominique Joiner, and Rachael Harris

 24" x 36", mixed media.